Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Pre-existing conditions (hospital)12 months

-Obstetrics / pregnancy12 months
+Obstetrics and pregnancy12 months

-Psychiatric care, rehabilitation, palliative care2 months (maximum)
+Psychiatric care, rehabilitation, palliative care2 months maximum (even for pre-existing)

-General extras (dental check-ups, optical)2 months typical
+General extras (dental check-ups, optical)Typically 2 months

-Major dental12 months typical
+Major dentalTypically 12 months

-Ambulance (emergency)1 day or immediate
+Emergency ambulance1 day or immediate

 How to read your Product Disclosure Statement (PDS)